rauzh/go-complexity-analysis/README.md

 $ go vet -vettool=$(which complexity) --maintunder 20 main.go
 $ go vet -vettool=$(which complexity) --cycloover 5 --maintunder 30 ./src
 ```

-## Github Actions
-You can use the Github Actions to execute the complexity command on Github pull requests with [reviewdog](https://github.com/reviewdog/reviewdog).

-See [shoooooman/go-complexity-analysis-action](https://github.com/rauzh/go-complexity-analysis-action) for the details.

 # Metrics
 ## Cyclomatic Complexity